hyperfy-io/hyperfy-docs/docs/developers/quick-start.md

 Everything added to a world in Hyperfy is an App.
 It is up to you if you want to create one giant app that holds your entire space or create many little apps that you can compose together and easily make changes in your live world using the editor.

+We have created a Github repository containing a collection of [Hyperfy Recipes](https://github.com/hyperfy-io/hyperfy-recipes) demonstrating how to build different apps using the Hyperfy SDK

 ## Assets

 All finalized models, sounds, videos or images you reference in your app should be placed in the `assets` folder.
 These files will be uploaded along with your code.